pszczesnowicz/SDC-P10-Model-Predictive-Control/README.md

 This is my submission for the Udacity Self-Driving Car Nanodegree Model Predictive Control (MPC) Project.
 You can find my C++ source code [here](https://github.com/pszczesnowicz/SDCND-P10-MPC/tree/master/src).
 The goal of this project was to implement a MPC system that could drive a car around a track in a simulator.
-A similar task was accomplished by my [Behavioral Cloning](https://github.com/pszczesnowicz/SDCND-P3-BehavioralCloning) and [PID Controller](https://github.com/pszczesnowicz/SDCND-P9-PIDController) projects.
+A similar task was accomplished by my [Behavioral Cloning](https://pszczesnowicz.github.io/SDCND-P3-BehavioralCloning/) and [PID Controller](https://pszczesnowicz.github.io/SDCND-P9-PIDController/) projects.

 ## Model Predictive Control

-The MPC system optimizes the car's trajectory based on its current state by calculating trajectory costs for different actuations.
-The actuation with the lowest cost is then executed.
-The trajectory is optimized following every actuation using the car's new state.
+The MPC system optimizes the car's trajectory based on its current state by calculating trajectories and their corresponding costs for different steering and throttle actuations.
+The actuations with the lowest associated cost are then executed.
+This process is repeated for the state following the actuations.

 ### State